pfragkiad/EndpointProviders/EndpointProviders/README.md

 app.RegisterEndPoints(typeof(App));
 ```

-What annoys me is that the role of the `IMarker` interface in the example above, is used only for automatic registration of all endpoints.
+What annoys me is that the role of the `IMarker` interface in the example above is limited to automatic registering all endpoints.
-The most practical way would be to ALSO use the `IMarker` to allow Dependency Injection within the `SampleWithEndPoints` without having to write EVERY time for EACH handler the `IRepository repo`.
+A more practical approach would be to ALSO use the `IMarker` to enable Dependency Injection within the `SampleWithEndPoints` class, avoiding the need to repeatedly declare `IRepository repo` for each handler.

 ## The solution: EndpointProviders!